jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 fear, and peeped round the corner of my dressing-room door.
 “ ‘Arthur!’
 I screamed, ‘you villain! you thief!
 How dare you touch that coronet?’

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 170

 “The gas was half up, as I had left it, and my unhappy boy, dressed only in his shirt and trousers, was standing beside the light, holding the coronet in his hands.